 - Personal Characteristics: A desire to help others overcome problems, gain insight into themselves and develop their capacities is essential for a career in social work.
 Compassion, patience, and stamina are also necessary.

-- Submit a completed college checklist from the College of Liberal Arts and Social Sciences (CLASS).
+- A completed checklist from the College of Liberal Arts and Social Sciences (CLASS) Advising Center.

-Students must maintain a 2.5 cumulative grade point average in the social work core courses.
+Upon acceptance into the major, a faculty adviser is assigned.
+Students must maintain a cumulative grade point average of 2.5 in the social work major courses.

 - The student organization Social Work in Action has sponsored various activities in the past.
 They have been involved in Food Drives, Clothing Drives, and Clean Land Ohio.